Explore a range of majors and minors with nearly limitless opportunities to launch your career.

 In each of three special cultural ceremonies, held during December and May Commencement events, we celebrate our graduates and the support networks who have helped them earn their degrees.
 Learn more about Latinas con Fuerza, Bestowing of the Kente, and Asian American Rite of Passage in the shared video below.

-Elena Hernández Burke holds a bachelor’s degree from DePaul University in Political Science with minors in Latin American & Latino Studies and Spanish.
-She will receive her
+Elena holds a Bachelor’s Degree from DePaul University in Political Science with minors in Latin American & Latino Studies and Spanish and an MBA from Alverno College.

 Originally from Seattle, Washington, Alexis B. Carter has called Milwaukee home since 2001 following a relocation to the Midwest.
 Carter received her bachelor of arts in Business & Management from Alverno College and her master’s degree of science in management from Cardinal Stritch University.
 In pursuit of professional development to complement her expertise in business acumen, in Summer 2020, Carter acquired her SHRM-CP, making her a certified Human Resource professional.